sofathitesh/doconce/doc/demos/quickref/quickref.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 with no backslash
-preceding the label keyword!
+preceding the label keyword.
 It is common practice to choose `name`
 as some hierarchical name, say `a:b:c`, where `a` and `b` indicate
 some abbreviations for a section and/or subsection for the topic and
 `c` is some name for the particular unit that has a label.